-In Illustrator I created a version of the Abduzeedo logo with a inner stroke.
-After that I just created a copy of the logo and moved it down and right to create a hard shadow.
+In Illustrator I created a version of the Abduzeedo logo with an inner stroke.
+After that, I just created a copy of the logo and moved it down and right to create a hard shadow.

 I used the Blend Tool to create the lines for the highlighted area.
 The first part was kind of easy, just linear Blend.

 For the edges that are curved, it was a bit trickier.
 The biggest problem was the spacing between lines, so if you try to do it I recommend a lot of tweaking until you get a cool result.

 Here's with both sides done with the Blend Tool.